College App Essay: Long Answer

 Can you get me into Harvard?
 Unfortunately, I can't promise that your essay will achieve any particular result.
 College admissions depend on many factors, including luck.
 However, I can definitely help you present yourself in the best possible light, and past students have gotten into Harvard, Stanford, Princeton, U Chicago, Oxford, Wheaton, and other top schools using essays written in my workshop!
 Sometimes they have even received personal e-mails from their admissions officers letting them know how much the admissions officers loved their essays.

 What if I can't finish my essay in three weeks?
-If your essay isn't ready to go at the end of the workshop, we'll be happy to keep working with you via e-mail to polish it into a final draft, though we don't promise you the detailed or rapid feedback we offer during the workshop.
+If your essay isn't ready to go at the end of the workshop, I am happy to keep working with you via e-mail to polish it into a final draft, though I don't promise you the detailed or rapid feedback I offer during the workshop.
+After September 15th, I will most likely be unable to provide feedback, since I'll be busy with my regular classes.

 What if I miss part of the workshop?
 We understand that you have busy summer schedules!
 It's fine to miss part of the workshop-- you'll just need to catch up on what you missed later, and you may miss out on a bit of interaction with your classmates.
 It will be your responsibility to keep your instructor updated about your absence and to let your instructor know when you post late work.
 It's better to miss the end of a workshop than the beginning.